jccpalmer/docs/software/pi-hole/install-pi-hole.md

 1. Open a terminal on the machine you'd like to install Pi-Hole on, be it locally or over SSH.
 2. Input the following command in the terminal.
 	1. `curl -sSL https://install.pi-hole.net | bash`
 3. Enter your user account password.
-Let the installation script goes through its process until it asks you for input.
+Let the installation script go through its process until it asks you for input.
 Follow the prompts.
 4. At the **Choose An Interface** screen, your default ethernet device should be the first option selected.
 It might be called `eth0` or `ens18`.
 5. On the **Choose Upstream DNS Provider** screen, for now, choose something like Google.
-You will be changing this later after you uninstall and configure Unbound.
+You will be changing this later after you install and configure Unbound.
 6. On the **Blocklists** screen, select `Yes` to use the default blocklist.
 You can adjust this later if you choose.
 7. On the **Admin Web Interface** screen, select `Yes`.
 8. On the **Web Server** screen, select `Yes` to install admin interface's web server requirements.